 Sour Soup (Canh chua)

-The sour taste of the soup can come from various sources such as pickled vegetables, fresh fruits like tamarind, sour leaves or vinegar.
-They are mixed with a small amount of hot water; the mixture is then stirred for a few moments to release all the essence, and the liquid (minus the fruit seeds and other solids, which are discarded) is then added to the soup.
+The sour taste of the soup can come from various sources such as pickled vegetables, fresh fruits like tamarind, sour leaves, or vinegar.
+These ingredients are combined with a small amount of hot water and stirred briefly to release their essence.
+The liquid (without the seeds and solids) is then added to the soup.

 Indian taro cooked with mullet (Canh dọc mùng nấu cá quả)